shogo54/leetcode/README.md

 # LeetCode
-LeetCode Solutions

-Accepted solutions in java for problems from LeetCode
+Accepted LeetCode solutions in java

 - [876.
 Middle of the Linked List](/src/MiddleOfTheLinkedList.java) (Easy)